 For more information on Australia Day Sport and Recreation Trophy, call 9262 6106 and ask to speak to the Parks Planning and Recreation Project Officer.

-Nominations for 2020 Australia Day Civic Awards are open now and will close on Friday 1 November 2019.
+Nominations for 2020 Australia Day Civic Awards are now closed.